-Predictions for inclusive-jet production in the Breit frame are available at NNLO QCD accuracy $(\mathcal{O}(\alpha_s^3))$ [47] as calculated by the NNLOJET program, interfaced to FASTNLO [48] via so-called grid files [49].
-For this analysis, cross-section predictions were computed using the HERAPDF2.0Jets NNLO PDF set [50] and using the associated value of $\alpha_s(M_Z^2) = 0.1155$.
-The factorisation and renormalisation scales were set to $\mu_f^2 = \mu_r^2 = Q^2 + p{\perp, Breit}^2$.
-The jet calculations were done in the zero-mass variable-flavour-number scheme, since calculations for massive partons are unavailable.
+Predictions for inclusive-jet production in the Breit frame are available at NNLO QCD accuracy $(\mathcal{O}(\alpha_s^3))$ [48,49] as calculated by the NNLOJET program, interfaced to FASTNLO [50,51] via so-called grid files [52-54].
+For this analysis, cross-section predictions were computed using the HERAPDF2.0Jets NNLO PDF set [55] and using the associated value of $\alpha_s(M_Z^2)=0.1155$.
+The factorisation and renormalisation scales were set to $\mu_f^2=\mu_r^2=Q^2+p{\perp,\mathrm{Breit}}^2$.
+The jet calculations were done in the zero-mass variable-flavournumber scheme, since calculations for massive partons are unavailable.
 For consistency, the constructed jets were also defined to be massless.

-The parton-level jet predictions were corrected to hadron level using correction factors derived from the ARIADNE and LEPTO samples.
-The average of the correction factors determined from the two samples was used as the nominal correction, and half their difference as hadronisation uncertainty on the predictions.
-This uncertainty reflects the differences in the corresponding parton-showering and hadronisation procedures, and is assumed to cover also the differences between the LO+PS and NNLO partons in the jet reconstruction.
-Since the calculations did not include weak interactions, they were also corrected for Z-boson exchange and γZ -interference terms using factors derived from a separate MC sample.
-No uncertainty was associated with this correction [47].
+The parton-level jet predictions from the QCD calculations were corrected to hadron level using correction factors derived from the ARIADNE and LEPTO samples.
+For this purpose, parton-level jets were constructed in the MC samples (from the quarks, gluons and photons arising directly after the parton showering and photon radiation steps) and their ratio to hadron-level jets was computed.
+The average of these ratios from the two MC samples was used as the nominal correction (c{Had}), and half their difference as hadronisation uncertainty (δ{Had}) on the predictions.
+This uncertainty reflects the differences in the corresponding partonshowering and hadronisation procedures, and is assumed to cover also the differences between the LO+PS and NNLO partons in the jet reconstruction.
+The size of this uncertainty is comparable to similar analyses [8,9].
+Since the calculations did not include weak interactions, they were also corrected for Z-boson exchange and γ Z-interference terms using factors derived from a separate MC sample (c_Z) .
+No uncertainty was associated with this correction [48].
 The correction factors are given in Table 1.
-The calculations were performed at QED Bornlevel and thus correspond to the corrected cross sections described in Section 6.
+The calculations were performed at QED Born-level and thus correspond to the corrected cross sections described in Sect.
+6.

-The uncertainty based on the variation of the factorisation and renormalisation scales was estimated using a six-point variation, in which both scales were varied up and down by a factor 2, both separately and simultaneously [47,50].
-The fit, model and parameterisation uncertainties on the HERAPDF2.0Jets NNLO PDF set were taken into account [50].
+The uncertainty based on the variation of the factorisation and renormalisation scales was estimated using a six-point variation, in which both scales were varied up and down by a factor 2, both separately and simultaneously [48,55].
+The fit, model and parameterisation uncertainties on the HERAPDF2.0Jets NNLO PDF set were taken into account [55].
 The grid files produced by NNLOJET include uncertainties due to limited statistics during their generation.

-The statistical uncertainty of the grids, the factorisation- and renormalisation-scale uncertainties, the PDF uncertainties and the hadronisation uncertainty were added in quadrature to obtain the total uncertainty on the NNLO QCD predictions.
+The statistical uncertainty of the grids, the factorisationand renormalisation-scale uncertainties, the PDF uncertainties and the hadronisation uncertainty were added in quadrature to obtain the total uncertainty on the NNLO QCD predictions.
 In most parts of the kinematic region covered, the scale uncertainty was dominant.
-At high $p{\perp,\text{Breit}}$, the parameterisation uncertainty on the PDF set was also significant.
+At high $p{\perp, \text{Breit}}$, the parameterisation uncertainty on the PDF set was also significant.